PsychoSterope/42d-ha/README.md

-# TurtleCoind High-Availability Daemon Wrapper
+# 42d High-Availability Daemon Wrapper

-This project is designed to wrap the TurtleCoind daemon on a *nix system and monitor it for hangups, locks, fork, or other events that cause the daemon to stop responding to requests in an accurate manner.
+This project is designed to wrap the 42d daemon on a *nix system and monitor it for hangups, locks, fork, or other events that cause the daemon to stop responding to requests in an accurate manner.

 The sample **service.js** includes how to automatically restart the daemon if it hangs, locks, or otherwise stops responding.